- Budget and Finance

 - Undergraduate Education

 The College of Literature, Science and the Arts established the annual Staff Achievement Awards Program in order to recognize exceptional staff contributions to the success of the College.
 The program provides LSA with another opportunity to thank staff for the valuable work performed throughout the year.
-In celebration of the University’s Bicentennial Year, the College has expanded and revised the portfolio of achievement-based awards.
+In celebration of the University’s Bicentennial Year in 2017, the College expanded and revised the portfolio of achievement-based awards.

-The Outstanding Individual Employee Award will now focus on recognizing outstanding contributions by a non-supervisory staff member.
-The new Rising Star Award is designed to reward an up and coming LSA employee with less than three years of service in the College.
+The Outstanding Individual Employee Award focuses on recognizing exceptional contributions by a non-supervisory staff member.
+The Rising Star Award is designed to reward an up and coming LSA employee with up to three years of service in the College.
 Both of these awards will be awarded by Division (Humanities, Social Science, Natural Science, Undergraduate Education, and the Dean’s Office).
 In other words, each division will be able to identify an Outstanding Individual Employee Award winner and Rising Star Award winner such that there could be a total of 10 awardees from across divisions.
-Award recipients receive a framed certificate as well as recognition at the LSA Spring Fling/Staff Achievement Event.
+Award recipients receive a framed certificate as well as recognition at the LSA Staff Achievement Awards and Spring Fling Event.
 In addition, a monetary prize of $500 is distributed to each individual winner.

 The five awards are described in greater detail below.